tikv/community/GOVERNANCE.md

 The project asks its users to participate in the project and community as much as possible.
 User contributions enable the project team to ensure that they are satisfying the needs of those users.
 Common user contributions include (but are not limited to):

-- evangelising about the project (e.g. a link on a website and word-of-mouth awareness raising)
+- evangelising the project (e.g. a link on a website and word-of-mouth awareness raising)
-- informing developers of strengths and weaknesses from a new user perspective
+- informing developers of strengths and weaknesses from a user's perspective
-- providing moral support
-- providing financial support
+- providing financial support to facilitate collaboration in testing, development, etc.

 Users who continue to engage with the project and its community will often become more and more involved.
-Such users may find themselves becoming contributors, as described in the above section.
+Such users may find themselves becoming contributors, as described in the [SIG roles](#sig-roles) section.

 ## Approving PRs